-The District maintains appropriate staffing levels and qualifications to support the effective educational, technological, physical, and administrative operations of the institution.
+The district maintains appropriate staffing levels and qualifications to support the effective educational, technological, physical, and administrative operations of the institution.

-Human Resources Report to the Board of Trustees, July 31, 2015

-Organizational Chart, District

-Organizational Chart, Academic Affairs

-Organizational Chart, Student Services

-Organizational Chart, Administrative Services

-Organizational Chart, Facilities and Operations

-Organizational Chart, Human Resources

-Organizational Chart, Public Affairs

-Organizational Chart, Information Technology

-Organizational Chart, Auxiliary Operations

-2010-2016 Classified Staff Prioritization List

-Appendix A, Classified Bargaining Unit Position List

-OneSolution data searches

-III.A.9.13.
+- III.A.9-1 Human Resources Report to the Board of Trustees, July 31, 2015 - III.A.9-2 Organizational Chart, District - III.A.9-3 Organizational Chart, Academic Affairs - III.A.9-4 Organizational Chart, Student Services - III.A.9-5 Organizational Chart, Administrative Services - III.A.9-6 Organizational Chart, Facilities and Operations - III.A.9-7 Organizational Chart, Human Resources - III.A.9-8 Organizational Chart, Public Affairs - III.A.9-9 Organizational Chart, Information Technology - III.A.9-10 Organizational Chart, Auxiliary Operations - III.A.9-11 2010-2016 Classified Staff Prioritization List - III.A.9-12 Appendix A, Classified Bargaining Unit Position List - III.A.9-13 OneSolution data searches - III.A.9-14 Staff Prioritization List 2016-2017

-The District's classified staffing levels is maintained in concert with its capacity to serve students.
-In fall 2013, the District employed approximately 189 permanent classified employees.
-In fall 2015, the District employed 240 permanent classified staff, accounting for 18% of the total district staffing (III.A.9.1 & III.A.9.13).
-In spring, that number increased to 244 (III.A.9.13).
+The district's classified staffing levels is maintained in concert with its capacity to serve students.
+In fall 2013, the district employed approximately 189 permanent classified employees.
+In fall 2015, the district employed 240 permanent classified staff, accounting for 18% of the total district staffing (III.A.9-1; III.A.9-13).
+In spring, that number increased to 244 (III.A.9-13).

 This increase over two years is due to the conversion of a number of temporary classified positions to permanent status in order to support the mission of the college.
-The District still maintains a pool of 237 temporary classified staff, but only 133 of those have been employed at any point in fiscal year 2015-2016 as of January 2016 (III.A.9.13).
+The district still maintains a pool of 237 temporary classified staff, but only 133 of those have been employed at any point in fiscal year 2015-2016 as of January 2016 (III.A.9-13).

-For 2015-2016, the District has identified the need for 18 positions through classified prioritization, include five instructional positions (III.A.9.11).
-These positions total 33,308 hours of increased capacity to the District.
+For 2015-2016, the district has identified the need for 18 positions through classified prioritization, include five instructional positions (III.A.9-11).
+These positions total 33,308 hours of increased capacity to the district.
+For 2016-2017, the district has identified new or additional 40 classified staff positions through the staff prioritization process (III.A.9-15).
+Some of these positions are duplicated from the 2015-2016 requests.
+Of the 40 requested positions, all support the educational, technological, physical, and administrative operations of the institution.

-Permanent classified bargaining positions support the effective educational, technological, physical, and administrative operations of the institution are categorized as follows:
+Permanent classified bargaining positions support the effective educational, technological, physical, and administrative operations of the institution, categorized as follows: